DNA Ligase – Structure, Types, Mechanism, Functions

 Structure of DNA Ligase

-The structure of DNA ligase is essential for its function in catalyzing the joining of DNA strands.
-Variations in size and composition exist across different organisms, reflecting adaptations to their specific biological contexts.
-Understanding the structural components of DNA ligase provides insight into its mechanisms of action and overall role in DNA repair and replication.
+Refinement of DNA ligase structure is critical to understanding how it catalyzes the joining of DNA strands.
+Differences in size and composition exist among different organisms, as occurred in adaptations to their respective biological contexts.
+The structural components of DNA ligase enable us to understand its mechanisms of action and its overall roles in DNA repair and replication.

-• Catalytic Core: Both ATP-dependent and NAD+-dependent DNA ligases possess a conserved catalytic core, which is crucial for their enzymatic activities.
-This core includes six conserved motifs—designated I, II, III, IV, V, and VI—that are integral for binding cofactors such as ATP or NAD+, coordinating metal ions, and facilitating ligation chemistry.
+• Catalytic Core: The conserved catalytic core of both ATP dependent and NAD+ dependent DNA ligases is essential for their enzymatic activity.
+Six conserved motifs (I, II, III, IV, V, and VI) known as this core make for special binding cofactors such as ATP or NAD+, coordinating with metal ions, and fitting the ligation chemistry.

 • Structure of ATP-Dependent Ligases:

-• Domain Composition: ATP-dependent ligases, exemplified by those derived from bacteriophage T7, are typically organized into two distinct domains.
-The first is the adenylation or nucleotide-binding domain, which includes a pocket beneath one of the β-sheets, serving as the binding site for ATP.
+• Domain Composition: Typically ATP dependent ligases, including those derived from bacteriophage T7, are organized into two distinct domains.
+The adenylation or nucleotide binding domain includes a pocket below one β sheet, which is the binding site for ATP, the first.

-• Oligonucleotide Binding Fold Domain: The second domain consists of an oligonucleotide binding fold, characterized by a highly twisted antiparallel β-sheet accompanied by a single α-helix running along one edge.
+• Oligonucleotide Binding Fold Domain: The second domain is an oligonucleotide binding fold containing one highly twisted β-sheet antiparallel close to the plane, one α-helix along one edge, and two residues inserted into the β-sheet.

 • Structure of NAD+-Dependent Ligases:

-• Catalytic Core Composition: NAD+-dependent ligases, such as E. coli LigA, contain a central ligase catalytic core that integrates the oligonucleotide binding fold domain with a nucleotidyltransferase domain.
+• Catalytic Core Composition: E. coli LigA is a ligase, NAD+-dependent, and the ligase catalytic core is made of a central core comprising the oligonucleotide binding fold and the nucleotidyltransferase domain.

-• Domain Organization: These domains are positioned at the edge of the N-terminal domain (referred to as domain la) and are associated with three C-terminal domains, which include a helix-hairpin-helix (HhH) domain, a zinc finger domain, and a BRTC domain.
+• Domain Organization: The domains in these domains are at the edge of the N-terminal domain (domain a), which are associated with three C-terminal domains that contain a helix-hairpin-helix (HhH) domain, zinc finger domain and a BRTC domain.

-• Role of Domain la: This domain is crucial for the reaction of the ligase with NAD+, leading to the formation of a ligase-AMP intermediate, a key step in the ligation process.
+• Role of Domain la: For this reaction of the ligase with NAD+, this domain is necessary, allowing formation of the ligase 5′-AMP intermediate, the key step in the ligation process.

 Types of DNA Ligase